ixiaopan/blog/content/post/descriptive-statistics.md

-Central tendency measures the center of the data.
-Mean, mode, and median are three mainly used measures of central tendency.
+Central tendency measures the centre of the data.
+Mean, mode, and median are three mainly used metrics.